brunetton/atom-overtype-mode/README.md

 # Usage
   * Install package
   * Switch beetween insert and overtype mode by using `Ins` key.
-Cursor transforms on a red square to clearely indicate that overtype is enabled
+Cursor transforms on a square to indicate that overtype is enabled

 # Todo